The gap persistence theorem for quantum multiparameter estimation: Proof of two parameter estimation results

-We note that theorem~\ref{theorem:multipar3} can be proven in a similar manner.
+We note that Theorem~\ref{theorem:multipar3} can be proven in a similar manner.
 In this case the strong gap persistence theorem between the NHCRB and the SLDCRB can be used to show that for all $M>1$, $\mathcal{C}_\text{MI}(M)=\mathcal{C}_\text{SLD}(M)$ implies $\mathcal{C}_\text{MI}=\mathcal{C}_\text{SLD}$.
 This in turn implies that a strong gap persistence theorem holds for the most informative bound and the SLDCRB.
+Note that this relies on the fact that there is a unique solution to the SLDCRB, proven in Appendix~\ref{apen:strictconvex}.